Opus number: Early usage

 In the arts, an opus number usually denotes a work of musical composition, a practice and usage established in the seventeenth century when composers identified their works with an opus number.
 In the eighteenth century, publishers usually assigned opus numbers when publishing groups of like compositions, usually in sets of three, six or twelve compositions.
-Consequently, opus numbers are not usually in chronological order, unpublished compositions usually had no opus number, and numeration gaps and sequential duplications occurred when publishers issued contemporaneous editions of a composer's works, as in the sets of string quartets by Joseph Haydn (1732–1809) and Ludwig van Beethoven (1770–1827); Haydn's Op.
+Consequently, opus numbers were not usually in chronological order, unpublished compositions usually had no opus number, and numeration gaps and sequential duplications occurred when publishers issued contemporaneous editions of a composer's works, as in the sets of string quartets by Joseph Haydn and Ludwig van Beethoven; Haydn's Op.
 76, the Erdödy quartets (1796–97), comprises six discrete quartets consecutively numbered Op.
 76 No. 1 – Op.
 76 No. 6; whilst Beethoven's Op.
 59, the Rasumovsky quartets (1805–06), comprises String Quartet No. 7, String Quartet No. 8, and String Quartet No. 9.

 19th century to date

 From about 1800, composers usually assigned an opus number to a work or set of works upon publication.
 After approximately 1900, they tended to assign an opus number to a composition whether published or not.
 However, practices were not always perfectly consistent or logical.
 For example, early in his career, Beethoven selectively numbered his compositions (some published without opus numbers), yet in later years, he published early works with high opus numbers.
 Likewise, some posthumously published works were given high opus numbers by publishers, even though some of them were written early in Beethoven's career.
-Since his death in 1827, the un-numbered compositions have been cataloged and labeled with the German acronym WoO (Werk ohne Opuszahl), meaning "work without opus number"; the same has been done with other composers who used opus numbers.
-(There are also other catalogs of Beethoven's works – see Catalogues of Beethoven compositions.)
+Since his death in 1827, the un-numbered compositions have been catalogued and labelled with the German acronym WoO (Werk ohne Opuszahl), meaning "work without opus number"; the same has been done with other composers who used opus numbers.